benjamincjackson/unix_tips_etc/README.md

-A UNIX cheatsheet.
+A UNIX/programming/bioinformatics cheatsheet.
 Based on Tom's original idea of a repository of useful tips for Merlin use [here](https://github.com/TBooker/Tips-and-Tricks), but with more personal stuff in it.

-### Bash
+## Bash

+#### General

 * [Split strings in Bash](https://github.com/benjamincjackson/unix_tips_etc/blob/master/Bash/split-strings-in-shell.md)
 * [Aliases](https://github.com/benjamincjackson/unix_tips_etc/blob/master/Bash/Aliases.md)